Buyer’s Journey Part 3: Your Ideal Customer at Every Stage

 Do some soul-searching here and consider how and where your competitors are helping solve issues for people.
 Spend some time figuring out ways that you can add to that and do even more.

-Tip: Creating materials that help your buyer hero understand more about the solutions that you already know a lot about is valuable assistance.
+Tip: Create materials that help your buyer hero understand more about the solutions that you offer.
 Offer it at every opportunity.

 Progress!
-Look what good you’ve done!
 Your buyer hero has now decided exactly what to do about their problem, and all they have to do now is find which provider to choose.